jonbo372/efflux/README.md

 efflux
 ======

+A Java RTP stack.

-Free banana's in the kitchen.
+For the time being... there are free banana's in the kitchen!